serebrov/serebrov.github.io-hugo/content/posts/2016-02-18-oop-solid-l-liskov-substitution-principle.md

 Signature requirements are requirements for input argument types and return type of the class methods.

-Let's imagine we have following class hierarchy:
+Let's imagine we have the following class hierarchy:

 ```text
    .------------.          .------------.          .-------------.